destroflyer/maniascript/docs/advanced/context.md

 # Context
-Each ManiaScript can only run in one specific context, which can be a game mode, a ManiaLink, an editor plugin or something else.
+Each ManiaScript can only run in one specific context, which can be a game mode, a Manialink, an editor plugin or something else.
 This context is declared by the `#RequireContext` [directive](/advanced/directives.html) specifying a class:

 ```ManiaScript
 #RequireContext CSmMode